When I was a kid if you told me that I would like broccoli when I grew up, I wouldn’t have believed you.

 Roasted broccoli pesto comes out a bit chunkier than the standard version.
 With a little cooking water, I toss it into pasta.

 Orecchiette is a great shape because it scoops up the pesto.
-I also like to add toasted pine nuts.Print
+Make sure to add toasted pine nuts.Print

 Roasted Broccoli Pesto